chucker/YetAnotherStringMatcher/README.md

 It tries to replace Regex to some extent, mostly when it comes to relatively basic cases.

-For now it is in very early version and apart from the errors, then it may lack of "obvious things" and be kinda inconsistent in its APIs - mostly due to maintainer being retard.
+For now it is in very early version and apart from the errors, then it may lack of "obvious things" and be kinda inconsistent in its APIs

 Source Code: https://github.com/xd-loler/YetAnotherStringMatcher/tree/master/src/Core